 Building Healthy Families

-Through The Villages Healthy Families program, support and encouragement is provided to help new parents champion their families and give Indiana’s babies a brighter beginning.
+The Villages Healthy Families program helps new parents champion their families and gives Indiana’s babies a brighter beginning.
 By building confidence, reducing stress, and maximizing the joys of becoming a new mother or father, Healthy Families helps parents and children grow together.

 Why Healthy Families?

 Parenting is the most difficult and important job anyone can have.
 All parents need support and encouragement.
 By connecting parents with the most current information on how babies grow, change, and develop, we can help ensure they start on the right foot.

 Participants in Healthy Families receive regular visits beginning prenatally, or within 90 days after the birth of a baby.
 A family support worker (FSW) visits the family in their home to help establish support systems, teach problem-solving skills, and enhance positive parent-child interaction.
 Participants can receive services until their child is 5 years old.
 Participation is voluntary and provided at no charge.

 Each Healthy Families participant receives education and information on…

 - Recognizing and caring for the baby’s needs